Membrane osmometer: Virial equations

 In practice, the osmotic pressure produced by an ideally dilute solution would be too small to be accurately measured.
-For accurate $M_n$ measurements, solutions are not ideally dilute and a virial equation is used to account for deviations from ideal behavior and allow the calculation of $M_n$.
+For accurate M_{n} measurements, solutions are not ideally dilute and a virial equation is used to account for deviations from ideal behavior and allow the calculation of M_{n}.
 The virial equation takes a form similar to van ‘t Hoff's law of osmotic pressure, but contains additional constants to account for non-ideal behavior: